Canberra

 Register: there will be a limited number of free tickets available to members of the public.

 Dr Timms is an innovative biomedical engineer whose journey began in Brisbane, where he spent countless hours alongside his plumber father, tinkering with water pumps and constructing imaginative devices.
-A personal tragedy ignited Dr Timms’ unwavering commitment to revolutionise cardiovascular care.
+A personal tragedy ignited Dr Timms’ unwavering commitment to revolutionise cardiovascular care by developing a total automatic heart (TAH).

 A graduate of the Queensland University of Technology, Dr Timms’ research journey took him from Brisbane’s Prince Charles Hospital to prestigious institutions worldwide.
 Collaborating with Germany’s Helmholtz Institute – one of Europe’s foremost cardiovascular engineering research centres – and the Texas Heart Institute, he contributed to groundbreaking work in the TAH design and development.
 In 2023, he was nominated for Queensland’s “Australian of the Year” award.